 - A. Causes for Disciplinary Action.
-Employees shall only be disciplined or terminated for just cause.
+Employees who have completed their new hire probationary period will only be disciplined or terminated for just cause.
 Just cause is a fair and honest reason supported by substantial evidence and reasonably believed by the Employer to be true.
 The following is a non-exclusive list provided for examples of "just cause" for disciplinary action. - 1.
 Incompetency and/or Neglect of Duty. - 2.
 Conduct Unbecoming a County Employee.
 The use of indecent, obscene, or otherwise coarse or offensive language, including, but not limited to, racist or sexist slurs directed toward the public, the Employer, or other County employees.
-The County shall have the burden to prove there is a nexus to County employment. - 3.
+The County will have the burden to prove there is a nexus to County employment. - 3.
 Unauthorized use of County property or equipment, deliberately destroying, damaging or defacing County property, misappropriation of County property, funds, or service. - 4.
-Making, accepting or soliciting a bribe in the course of County business.
+Making, accepting or soliciting a bribe in the course of County business. - 5.
+Violation of County Drug-Free Workplace Policy. - 6.
+Violation of Written or Posted Work Rules. - 7.
+Criminal Misconduct. - a.
+The commission of any felony crime, regardless of location or time, that is or may be work related, which may impair the employee's ability to perform their duties, or which is so disruptive to the work relationship between the Employer and the employee or the employee and their coworkers that the Employing Official feels compelled to terminate the employee rather than tolerate the disruptions and inefficiencies that continued employment may cause. - b.
+The commission of a misdemeanor during the performance of County business.